aubrieta/recipes/markdown/spicy-fried-chicken-sandwich.md

   - Combine [paprika], [cayenne], [salt], [garlic powder], [onion powder], [oregano], [basil], and [berbere] to form the spice mix.
 Save 2 tbsp and set aside for the glaze.
   - Combine [all-purpose flour] and [baking powder] for the breading.
 Stir the unsaved spice mix in.
   - Combine [honey], [sriracha], and [salt] for the glaze.
-  - Pour enough [olive oil] in a Dutch oven or pan until it is more deep than the tenders are thick.
+  - Pour enough [olive oil] in a Dutch oven or pan until it is half as deep than the tenders are thick.
   - Dredge the marinated tenders in the breading.
 Working 3–4 pieces at a time, cook on each side until golden brown.
   - Line the cooked tenders on a wire rack so that the excess oil can drip.
   - Stir 1/3 cup of the leftover cooking oil and the saved spice mix into the glaze.